darfink/chakracore-rs/jsrt-sys/README.md

 # brew install llvm38 pkg-config
 ```

-If you installed ICU4C (required for ChakraCore) using Brew, and wish to link
+If you installed `icu4c` (required for ChakraCore) using Brew, and wish to link
-statically, you need make pkg-config aware of the library.
+statically, you need make `pkg-config` aware of the library.
 This is because Brew
 does not link this library with the system, it may conflict with other builds.
 There are two possible solutions to this.